 One of the most suggestive and flashy elements that are shown there is fashion.
 Among the exhibitors, I will highlight three that were outstanding: Maja Božovič (Luxury Problems), Terézia Feňovčíková and my favourite: Eva Gacho and her amazing pieces of jewellery.

-Among all the designers and projects I could see, I would like to highlight SELF-2017, that took form of a “Temporary Library” where you could find books that inspired local and foreign professionals from graphic design.
+Among all the designers and projects I could see, I would like to highlight SELF-2017, which took the form of a “Temporary Library” where you could find books that inspired local and foreign professionals in graphic design.

-There circular table with books (most of them full of notes from the owners, probably the most interesting thing of the whole idea) where you could sit, enjoy reading, get inspired and find out where others find inspiration.
-Next to each book, there was an small explanation of why the designer chose this specific book.
+There circular table with books (most of them full of notes from the owners, probably the most interesting thing about the whole idea) where you could sit, enjoy reading, get inspired and find out where others find inspiration.
+Next to each book, there was a small explanation of why the designer chose this specific book.

 And of course, you can find also product design and works from students that, with all the freedom and creativity that Design School and University allows, are able to show new ideas and material applications to the visitors.